SiamReza/SelfMAD_Combined/README.md

    cd SelfMAD_Combined
    ```

+2. Download the ViT-MAE model:
+   The ViT-MAE large model file is too large for GitHub.
+You need to download it separately:
+   - Download the ViT-MAE large model from [Hugging Face](https://huggingface.co/facebook/vit-mae-large)
+   - Save the `pytorch_model.bin` file to the `models/vit_mae/` directory

-2. Create and activate the conda environment:
+3. Create and activate the conda environment:
    ```
    # For SelfMAD-main
    cd SelfMAD-main/conda